belenedgar/TunePad-Tutorials/under_the_sea.md

 disclaimer: For educational purposes only.
 Based on Stranger Things Volume 1 by Kyle Dixon and Michael Stein (2016), Lakeshore and Invada Records.
 ---
 # Review before getting started
-- How to create a note
+How to create a note:
 ![playNote](https://github.com/belenedgar/TunePad-Tutorials/blob/71e86251904df254475425e0ce8f667a2a638c84/playNote.png)

-- How to create a rest
+How to create a rest:
 ![rest](https://github.com/belenedgar/TunePad-Tutorials/blob/71e86251904df254475425e0ce8f667a2a638c84/rest.png)

-- How to play a sound
+How to play a sound:
 ![playSound](https://github.com/belenedgar/TunePad-Tutorials/blob/71e86251904df254475425e0ce8f667a2a638c84/playSound.png)

 # Step 1: Set up new Project